 If you had a second trimester (late) miscarriage, where your baby died after 14 weeks of pregnancy, you should be offered tests after this loss.

-For more information on second trimester miscarriage, our leaflet, Second trimester loss: late miscarriage is available on our website, see page 10 for the QR code.
+For more information on second trimester miscarriage, see our leaflet Second trimester loss: late miscarriage.